 As we always want to be crystal clear with how donations are handled and used, we registered on Patreon via our fiscal sponsor, the Software Freedom Conservancy (which is the high-profile, US-based non-profit charity which handles our finances and legal questions).

-After meeting the initial goal, we hired Thomas Herzog (karroffel) to continue his work on GDNative (more about this below) and work on a new rendering backend.
+After meeting the initial goal, we hired karroffel to continue her work on GDNative (more about this below) and work on a new rendering backend.

 We are currently aiming to hire Rémi Verschelde (Akien), our project manager, as full time project manger and representative (you can read more about this here).
 We need your help, as we are more than halfway there!

 If you haven't yet, please help us reach this goal by becoming our patron!
 Even a bit is a tremendous help to the project.

 We thank all users who support our project so far on Patreon or via direct donations, as well as the companies who generously sponsor us (Enjin Coin, Gamblify and GameDev.TV).
 Last but not least, a big thank you to Mozilla and Microsoft for their grants which funded a big part of the work on 3.0.

 Thanks to the fantastic work done by Nathan Lovato (GDquest), Chris Bradfield (KidsCanCode) and many other contributors, Godot 3.0 also comes with brand new documentation (which is to be expected, as most APIs changed considerably).
 Our built-in docs are more complete and of much better quality than ever, and our online docs now cover many new topics in depth (such as 3D features).

 Most non-official tutorials online are for the 2.1 version, so they will need to be remade for 3.x.
 Now that Godot is stable again, this is a great chance for everyone to start working on this.